-- Played with in The Binding of Isaac, where a unlockable character is called ???.
-Pills are labelled as ??? before used.
+- Played with in The Binding of Isaac, where a unlockable character and final boss of Wrath of the Lamb is called ??? (alternatively referred to as Blue Baby.)
+Unidentified pill types are also labelled as ??? before they're used.

 - Kick Master: "You have found the ?? magic.
 This magic will ??"
 It allows you to see hidden items.

 - In the arcade version of Art of Fighting, Mr. Karate had no name.
 Instead, there was only a "?" beneath his character portrait.
 "Mr. Karate" was actually a Fan Nickname, which SNK eventually adopted into canon.